dwc/wordpress-plugin-http-authentication/readme.txt

 === HTTP Authentication ===
+Contributors: dwc
 Tags: authentication
-Contributors: dwc
+Requires at least: 2.0
+Tested up to: 2.2
+Stable tag: trunk

+Use an external authentication source in WordPress.

+== Description ==

 The HTTP Authentication plugin allows you to use existing means of authenticating people to WordPress.
 This includes Apache's basic HTTP authentication module and many others.

-This version works with WordPress 2.0 and above.
-Use <a href="http://svn.wp-plugins.org/http-authentication/tags/1.3/">version 1.3</a> if you are using WordPress 1.5.2.

 == Installation ==